Chlooow/Heptagon-Catcher/README.md

 - **Python**: Main programming language.
 - **Pygame**: Framework used for game development.

+## Donation
+You can give a donation if you want to support my work so I can do more little project/games like this : here is my unique and **Only Ko-fi account** : [Donation page](https://ko-fi.com/cholorskofi)

 ## 📜 Credits and rights
 This project is non-commercial and was created for educational and recreational purposes.
 Please check the credits file for more information.